splatlab/squeakr/README.md

 API
 --------
-* 'main': count k-mers in a read dataset.
+* 'squeakr-count': count k-mers in a read dataset.
-* 'query': query k-mers in the Squeakr representation.
+* 'squeakr-query': query k-mers in the Squeakr representation.
-* 'inner-prod': compute inner products of two Squeakr representations.
+* 'squeakr-inner-prod': compute inner products of two Squeakr representations.

 Build
 -------